matYang/DroneTime/README.md

 # DroneTime
-Attempting to create a drone that flies itself
+Creating a drone that flies itself